eschadt/drawing-version-control-assignment/README.md

 # Remix of drawing-version-control-assignment

-I forked @adnanislam project and extended it!
+I forked [adnanislam's](https://github.com/adnanislam) project and extended it!

 I added a cannon ball svg!